samlist21/Dewey/README.md

 - [ ] Fix GLCD need for absolute path
 - [X] Get heading working with LSM303 board.
 - [X] Get acceleration working with LSM303 board.
-- [ ] Clean up motorrun code into smaller more suitable functions.
+- [ ] Clean up MotorRun code into smaller more suitable functions.
 - [ ] Get forward and backward to work on heading (or encoder) to keep it tracking straight.
 Possibly turn or make new functions for 90 degrees on R or L
 - [X] Replace wiring for Sonar sensor.
 - [ ] Move Sonar sensor functions to separate file.